carlssonnp/test-another-remote-/simulations/mathematical/gbm/readme.md

 5) Within the Helper Sheet try to aid others technical understanding of the algorithim.
    Add any Insights you found especially useful that yielded a breakthrough in your understanding.
    Can be a detailed mathematical proof or a simple diagram, human explanation, analogy, etc.
+6) When do you stop training each tree and adding more trees to the forest?
+7) What are the hyper parameters to tune for tree-based method?

 TODO: Ask FEI Fei Ye for a few good Q to show deep understanding.